andrew-disario/andrew-disario/README.md

   - Study looks at alcohol and marijuana use and frequency factors as related to age demographics in data obtained from githubusercontent.com.
   - Python, Pandas and Matplotlib
 - <b>["Heads or Tails"](https://github.com/andrew-disario/heads-or-tails)</b>
+  - In this project, an application was developed that would allow two players to play a game in which each player takes turns calling whether a coin toss will result in a heads or tails where the winner is determined after a certain number of rounds.
+  - Python
 - <b>[Data Visualization](https://github.com/andrew-disario/data-visualization)</b>

 <h2>🏆 Certifications and Credentials:</h2>